arjunagarwal899/arjunagarwal899.github.io/_tabs/work_experience.md

   - Run automated integrity checks (modality compliance, DICOM completeness, scan contract specs, corruption and duplication detection) before a study is accepted, and log all results to a Postgres-driven ingestion tracker that ultimately publishes authoritative references into MongoDB.
   - Classify each DICOM series into modality / protocol buckets (non-contrast head CT, CTA, perfusion, etc.), tag their viable problem statements, and persist those tags in MongoDB for instant cohort filtering.
   - Cache frequently accessed scans as memory-efficient `safetensors` blobs, shrinking read latency by ~80% while staying within tight on-prem / cloud storage budgets.
-  - Ensure every ingestion, transformation, and storage workflow adheres to the company’s multi-framework regulatory obligations for medical data handling, with audit-ready trails baked into the process definitions.
+  - Ensure every ingestion, transformation, and storage workflow adheres to the company's multi-framework regulatory obligations for medical data handling, with audit-ready trails baked into the process definitions.
   </div>
 </details>